nachocaru/xaprb.com/content/blog/2013-11-26-explain-update-in-mysql-5-6.md

          rows: 51
         Extra: Using where
 </pre>`
-The EXPLAIN output makes it seem like a perfectly fine query, but it&#8217;s a full table scan.
+The EXPLAIN output makes it seem like a perfectly fine query, but it's a full table scan.
 If I do the old trick of rewriting it to a SELECT I see that: `<pre>
 *************************** 1. row ***************************
            id: 1
   select_type: SIMPLE